1989–90 FA Cup: Replay

-Lee Martin, a 21-year-old defender who nearly did not play due to Alex Ferguson's doubts about his fitness, scored the winning goal as Manchester United sealed their first major trophy in five years and their first under Ferguson's management, ending months of speculation that his job was at risk due to dismal league performances.
+Lee Martin, a 22-year-old defender who nearly did not play due to Alex Ferguson's doubts about his fitness, scored the winning goal as Manchester United sealed their first major trophy in five years and their first under Ferguson's management, ending months of speculation that his job was at risk due to dismal league performances.

+Crystal Palace were controversially denied a clear penalty by Allan Gunn, a referee from Brighton - who instead awarded a free-kick outside the penalty area.

+Les Sealey played in goal for Manchester United, following Jim Leighton’s poor performance in the first match.

 Media coverage

-For the second consecutive season in the United Kingdom, the BBC were the free to air broadcasters while Sky Sports were the subscription broadcasters.
+For the second consecutive season in the United Kingdom, the BBC were the free to air broadcasters.

 The matches shown live on the BBC were: Nottingham Forest vs Manchester United (R3); Norwich City vs Liverpool (R4); Newcastle United vs Manchester United (R5); Queens Park Rangers vs Liverpool (QF); both Crystal Palace vs Liverpool and Manchester United vs Oldham Athletic (SF); Manchester United vs Oldham Athletic (SF replay); and Crystal Palace vs Manchester United in both the Final and its replay.

-This was the first season to feature live televised semi finals; both were shown on the same Sunday afternoon with an EastEnders omnibus edition scheduled in between, though this was altered when the Liverpool vs Crystal Palace match required extra time.
-The semi final replay, shown on the following Wednesday evening, coincided with ITV showing the First Division match between Arsenal and Aston Villa.
-This was the first occasion on which BBC One and ITV had shown different English club matches on the same evening.
-The league match kicked off twenty minutes later than the cup tie (8:05pm to 7:45pm, with the cup replay having to allow for the possibility of extra time), meaning viewers may have changed channels in time to see Aston Villa's Chris Price score the only goal.
+This was the first season to feature both semi-finals being televised live in full; they were shown on the same Sunday afternoon with an EastEnders omnibus edition scheduled in between, though this was altered when the Liverpool vs Crystal Palace match required extra time.
+The semi-final replay, shown on the following Wednesday evening, coincided with ITV showing the First Division match between Arsenal and Aston Villa.
+This was the first occasion on which BBC1 and ITV had shown different English club matches on the same evening.
+The cup replay kicked off at 19:45, with the league match kicking off twenty minutes later at 20:05, with the cup replay having to allow for the possibility of extra time, meaning viewers may have changed channels in time to see Aston Villa's Chris Price score the only goal.